 I have over 15 years of experience in formulating customized, balanced diets for client dogs with or without special needs.

-After researching dog food and studying nutrition independently for some years, I wanted to know what kind of academic education is actually available in the field of pet or dog nutrition.
+After researching dog food and studying nutrition independently for some years, in 2004 I wanted to know what kind of academic education is actually available in the field of pet or dog nutrition.
 As I found out, there is actually no such thing as a “canine nutritionist”.
 The closest job description I found was that of veterinary nutritionists, veterinarians with a PhD in animal nutrition who are certified by the American College of Veterinary Nutrition.
 Only very few of them exist, and most of them work for, or are affiliated with, the pet food industry.

 Then there are Pet or Animal Nutritionists, who work in the pet food industry.
 They hold a PhD in small animal nutrition at the very least and their responsibility is to supervise research and development of commercial products, maintain ingredient and product data and provide direction for product evaluation.

 Groomers and trainers can become certified through professional associations such as for example the Association of Pet Dog Trainers (APDT) or the National Dog Groomers Association (NDGAA).
 However, so far no reputable organization has been formed to educate or certify people specifically in the field of canine nutrition.

 For all the above reasons I prefer to describe what I do as canine care and nutrition consulting.

 My goal is to provide unbiased information to people who are interested in learning about better alternatives in care and nutrition for their dogs, and to help them overcome the fear of doing wrong when going against conventional recommendations.
 At the same time I recognize the progress scientists have made in research fields like for example nutrition, treatment of diseases and parasite control, and consequently my advice is based on sound principles rather than widespread, unfounded claims rampant in many places on the internet.

 If you’d like help with your dog’s diet, please contact me to inquire about or book a consultation.